cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 ```

 Restart `kube-scheduler`.

 ```
 $ sudo systemctl restart snap.microk8s.daemon-scheduler.service
 ```

-`kube-scheduler` will now use the predicates and priority functions listed in
- the custom config file.
-To revert to default scheduler behavior, delete the
-  last line from /var/snap/microk8s/current/args/kube-scheduler and restart
+`kube-scheduler` will now use the predicates and priority functions listed in the custom config file.
+To revert to default scheduler behavior, delete the last line from /var/snap/microk8s/current/args/kube-scheduler and restart `kube-scheduler` again.
-   `kub-scheduler` again.